igorkasyanchuk/active_storage_validations/README.md

 end
 ```

-- Dimension validation with `min` and `max` range for width and height.
+- Dimension validation with `min` and `max` range for width and height:

 ```ruby
 class User < ApplicationRecord